Seteco/Somorrostro/Netdata,-Prometheus,-and-Grafana-Stack.md

 monitoring architecture: Install Netdata on your application servers, point Prometheus at Netdata, and then point Grafana at Prometheus.

-I’m omitting an import ingredient in this stack in order to keep this tutorial simple and that is service discovery.
+I’m omitting an important ingredient in this stack in order to keep this tutorial simple and that is service discovery.
 My personal preference is to use Consul.
 Prometheus can plug into consul and automatically begin to scrape new hosts that register a Netdata client with Consul.